News Corp to avoid trial after one hacking case settled

 However, the settlement is far from the end of the legal process and other cases are in the pipeline involving well-known figures which also might need to be dealt with at a trial.

-One of those persuing legal action is the wife of former Prime Minister Tony Blair.
+One of those pursuing legal action is the wife of former Prime Minister Tony Blair.

 Murdoch's UK arm News International had claimed for years that the hacking of voicemails to generate stories at the News of the World tabloid was the work of a single "rogue" reporter who went to jail for the crime in 2007.